rednodelabs/rednodebus-samples/README.md

 # RedNodeBus Samples

-This repository includes a list of samples integrating OpenThread + RedNodeBus stack, based on [Zephyr OS](https://www.zephyrproject.org/).
+This repository includes a list of samples integrating OpenThread + RedNodeBus (RNB) stack, based on [Zephyr OS](https://www.zephyrproject.org/).

 ## Prerequisites
 The following tools are required: